rackerlabs/docs-cloud-queues/api-docs/index.rst

    one of the language-specific
    :rax-devdocs:`software development kits or the rack CLI <#sdks>`.

-|service| is an open source, scalable, and highly available
-message and notifications service. |product name| supports a variety of messaging patterns.
-Users of this service can create and manage a producer-consumer or a publish-subscriber model (:ref:`messaging-patterns`) from one simple
-API.
-Unlimited queues and messages give |product name| users the flexibility they need to create powerful web applications in the cloud.

-|service| is based on the OpenStack Marconi project.

 |service| consists of a few basic components: queues, messages,
 claims, and statistics.

 In the producer-consumer model, users create queues in which producers, or servers, can post messages.
 Workers, or consumers, can then claim those messages and delete them after they complete the actions associated with the messages.
 A single claim can